-4 Tips for Smart Vitamin and Supplement Buyers
+4 Tips for Smart Shoppers

 When you’re ready to purchase supplements, keep these tips in mind:

-You can also call the manufacturer and ask what published studies they have to substantiate their claims and what quality-control systems they have to ensure the ingredients listed on the supplement label are actually in the bottle.
+- Look for evidence about how well the product works in scientific studies from credible publications.
+Search for such studies in the National Institutes of Health (NIH) PubMed database: www.ncbi.nlm.nih.gov/pubmed.
+You can also call the manufacturer and ask what published studies they have to back up their claims.
+It’s also a good idea to find out how they ensure the ingredients listed on the supplement label are actually in the bottle.

 - If a product claims it will “cure” a disease, is “all-natural,” or has a “money-back guarantee,” be on guard.
 Any supplement that sounds too good to be true likely is.

-3 Tips for Storing Supplements and Vitamins
+3 Tips for Storing Vitamins